kssource/queryToJson/README.md

-To rename output variables use  keyword AS in query string: "product_name as productName" To prevent translation to uppercase close labels in quotation marks: "sale_date as \"saleDate\",    "
+To rename output variables use  keyword AS in query string: "product_name as productName".

+To prevent translation to uppercase close labels in quotation marks: "sale_date as \"saleDate\",    "